Alexandria Constantinova Szeman: Education

 Szeman graduated with a Bachelor of Arts in English Literature, minor in Art History, from Wright State University in 1978, and a Master's of Art in English Literature, with concentrations in Linguistics, and in History of the English Language, from Wright State University in 1980.
 She earned a Ph.D. in Comparative and World Literature and Creative Writing from the University of Cincinnati in 1986.

 Teaching career

 In 1985, she was hired at Central State University (Wilberforce OH), an Historically Black University or College (HBCU).
 She was a Professor of English and World Literature, Creative Writing, and Professional & Technical Writing at Central State until 1999, when she became a Professor of Creative Writing, World Literature, and Technical Writing at Clark State Community College (Springfield OH).

 Writing career

 Szeman began her writing career as a poet, and her work was widely published in university journals and literary magazines.
-Her dissertation was a collection of original poetry, with all poems poem published or accepted for publication before her defense.
+Her dissertation was a collection of original poetry, with all the poems published or accepted for publication before her defense.
 She has published novels, short stories, essays, and other genres.